 It is important to understand that each child has different needs when it comes to communication and these needs may change over time.
 The right approach to communication is one that works best for the individual child and their family.
 In consultation with a range of different support agencies and specialists, families can make informed decisions about the communication needs of their child.
-‘Choices’ from Australian Hearing is a great resource (you can find a copy here CHOICES).
+‘Choices’ from Australian Hearing is a great resource.

 Progressive audiological assessment

 Neonatal screening for hearing loss takes place in all Australian states.
 Tests to monitor the progress of any detected hearing loss will be necessary to determine the appropriate time to provide further intervention.